 Well, it’s taken a lot of trial and error (and lots of mediocre socks) on our part we finally found a ski sock for 1 year olds and two year olds that we absolutely love.
 Our favorite ski socks for one year olds and two year olds is the Smartwool Wintersport Socks.
 They fit toddler feet very well and insulate their feet great because they’re made of wool.
 The best part is that they never seem to slide down, which most other toddler ski socks do.
 My kids have skinny legs and we never have a problem with these socks!

 Best ski mittens for 1 year olds and best ski mittens for 2 year olds

 The thing that gets cold the fastest on toddlers is their hands.
 Toddlers have a frustrating tendency to take off their gloves at unexpected times, lick their fingers, and touch the snow.
 If you want to keep your toddler’s hands dry and warm it’s important that first of all you buy a good waterproof glove, and second of all you buy a glove that stays on well.

 We have found that thumbless mittens are the best mittens that you can buy for skiing toddlers.
 Not only is it incredibly easy to get them on and off but it’s also much less frustrating than trying to get a toddler’s thumb and fingers into gloves.
-Our favorite mittens for one year olds are Stonz Mitts.
+Our favorite mittens for one-year-olds are Stonz Mitts.
 These mittens are a little bit stiffer but are some of the warmest and most waterproof that we found.
-Our second favorite ski mittens for toddlers are from Veyo Kids.
+Our second favorite ski mittens for toddlers are the Reima Ote (use code bringkids15 for 15% off).
 Now while these mittens are incredibly flexible and will allow your toddler to easily pick things up the outer layer does tend to soak some wetness into it however we’ve never had that soaked all the way through to the hand.